t) Provisions, contingent liabilities and contingent assets

 (a) Tax matters:

-i) A) For disputed Income tax matters '661 Lakhs and (Previous year ' 561 Lakhs) against which amount provided in books is '548 Lakhs (Previous year '549 Lakhs) and amount paid under protest is '484 Lakhs (Previous year ' 484 Lakhs) (Refer below note).
+i) A) For disputed Income tax matters ' 661 Lakhs (Previous year ' 661 Lakhs) against which amount provided in books is ' 548

-Further Assessing Officer has made disallowances of ' 298 Lakhs for AY 2021-22 and raised a demand of ' 57 Lakhs without adjusting current year losses.
-The Company has filed appeals before CIT (Appeals) against hese orders.
+> Further Assessing Officer has made disallowances of ' 298 Lakhs for AY 2021-22 and raised a demand of ' 57 Lakhs without adjusting current year losses.
+The Company has filed appeals before CIT (Appeals) against these orders.

-ii) For disputed sales tax matters ' 2,258 Lakhs (Previous Year ' 2,279 Lakhs) against which amount paid under protest is ' 95 Lakhs (Previous Year: ' 99 Lakhs).
-(Refer below note)
+ii) For disputed sales tax matters ' 62 Lakhs (Previous Year ' 2,258 Lakhs) against which amount paid under protest is ' 16 Lakhs (Previous Year: ' 95 Lakhs).
+(Refer note below)

-Sales Tax demands have been mainly raised on account of dispute on rate of certain products, non submission of statutory declarations etc. Pending final decisions, the Company has deposited amounts under protest with Sales Tax Department.
-Also refer note 42.1.
+Sales Tax demands are mainly on account of dispute in rate of certain products, non submission of statutory declarations etc. Pending final decisions, the Company has deposited amounts under protest with Sales Tax Department.

-Note: Future cash outflows in respect of matters considered disputed are determinable only on receipt of judgments/ decisions pending at various forums/authorities.
-The management does not expect these claims to succeed and accordingly, no provision has been recognised in the financial statements.
+Note: Future cash outflows in respect of matters considered disputed are determinable only on receipt of judgements / decisions pending at various forums / authorities.
+The management does not expect these claims to succeed.

 (b) Against bond (mainly GST benefit):

-Duty free imports for which export obligation is pending as at year end amounting to ' 48 Lakhs (Previous Year ' 67 Lakhs).
+Duty free imports for which export obligation is pending as at year end amounting to ' 1 Lakh (Previous Year ' 48 Lakhs).
 In the event Company does not meet the respective obligation, GST would have to be paid for which input credit would be available.

 (c) Other matters:

-Kotak Mahindra Bank has given bank guarantee to two of the customers of the Company amounting to ' 15 Lakhs (Previous year: 15 Lakhs) against which the Company has provided bank deposit of same amount which is kept under lien by the Bank.
-Further, the Company has availed bank overdraft facility from ICICI Bank Limited against which the Company has provided bank deposit of ' 2 Lakhs (Previous year: 2 Lakhs) which is kept under lien by the Bank
+Kotak Mahindra Bank and ICICI bank have given bank guarantees to two of the customers of the Company amounting to ' 12 Lakhs (Previous year: 12 Lakhs) and ' 3 Lakhs (Previous year: 3 Lakhs) respectively, against which the Company has provided a bank deposit of the same amount which is kept under lien by the Bank.
+Further, the Company had availed bank overdraft facility from ICICI Bank Limited against which the Company had provided a bank deposit of ' Nil (Previous year: 2 Lakhs) which is kept under lien by the Bank.

 (b) Company is committed to fund its wholly owned subsidiaries as and when required.